 Let’s check out for that!

+The most important mission you have to do at first is to prepare your body.
 Try to strengthen the parts of the body that will bear the load.
 If you are learning a side-flip you will definitely need to work on your legs.
-If you are trying to improve your cat-leap or handstand, you will want to condition your arms more.
-Try the following routine 2 times each workout session.
-If you can’t do it all, do what you can.
-Aim for improvement above all else.
-If you can do it all, consistently increase your number of reps and/or sessions bit by bit.
+If you are trying to improve your cat-leap or handstand, then you need training your arms.
+Try the routine below 2 times each workout session or at least, do your best.
+Then increase the load when you get used to it.
 Remember to take a day or two off every week to give your muscles time to recover.

 - 10 squats (building up to plyometric box jumps)